-We present the following results: \begin{enumerate}[i)] \item Figure~\ref{fig hist MSE test set} displays the histogram of the squared error of $\mathcal P \eta$ for each instance in $\mathcal S$.
-In this sample, it spans from almost $10^{-8}$ to $10^-3$, i.e. for almost five orders of magnitude. \item We build the control variate for that instance in the test set for which $\mathcal P \eta$ generalises the worst.
-For those particular $\sigma, r$, Table~\ref{table results empirical variance basket constant 5d} provides its variance reduction factor.
+We present the following results: \begin{enumerate}[i)] \item Figure~\ref{fig hist MSE test set} displays the histogram of the squared error of the approximation of the PDE solution $\mathcal R[v]_\eta$ for each instance in $\mathcal S$.
+In this sample, it spans from almost $10^{-8}$ to $10^-3$, i.e. for almost five orders of magnitude. \item We build the control variate for that instance in the test set for which $\mathcal R[v]_\eta$ generalises the worst.
+For those particular $\sigma, r$, Table~\ref{table results empirical variance basket constant 5d} provides its variance reduction factor. \end{enumerate}